-WDFW has occasionally planted channel catfish here, which are excellent eating if you catch them.
-Crappie and perch also are great table fish as well, if you find a schools.
+WDFW has occasionally planted channel catfish here, which are excellent for eating if you catch them.
+Crappie and perch also are great table fish as well, if you find a school.

 Whitestone has a reputation for having lots and lots of little bluegill, which are fun for kids to catch but otherwise are probably of more interest to the hungry bass.